Etowah High School (Georgia): 2023-2024 rankings

 Etowah High School is ranked #2,339 in the U.S. News & World Report National Rankings with an overall score of 86.75%, placing it at 47th in the Atlanta metro area and 63rd within the state.
-45% of the students participate in advanced placement (AP) programs.
+45% of the students participate in Advanced Placement (AP) programs.
 Mathematics proficiency is reportedly at 40%, reading at 60% and science at 63% with an overall graduation rate of 92%.
 Comparatively, the Cherokee County School District scores for mathematics, reading and science are 35%, 56% and 60% respectively.

 Out of 17,655 nationally ranked schools, Etowah High School performed very well placing at #2,313 for the College Readiness Index Rank, #7,093 for State Assessment Performance Rank, and #9,361 for Graduation Rate Rank.

 All rankings

 It was one of 304 schools in the nation that won the National Blue Ribbon School Award in 2010.
 The Washington Post named EHS in the top 10% of America's Most Challenging High Schools in 2011, 2012, 2013, 2014, 2015 and 2016.
 In 2016 Etowah was named as a Silver Honoree for the second time by U.S. News & World Report.

 In 2016 Etowah High School received the highest ACT composite score in the Cherokee County School District for the 4th year in a row.
 Etowah ranked 29th in the state of Georgia in 2016.
 EHS ranked 1st in ACT participants in Cherokee County School District with 370 participants in 2016.
 In 2016, EHS ranked 2nd in English in Cherokee County School District and 1st in Math, Reading, and Science.
 The ACT composite score of 23.6 in 2016 was Etowah's highest average composite score.
 In 2017, Etowah senior Nathan Baker received a perfect score on the ACT.

-Etowah was in the top seven in the state for Advance Placement Testing Performance in 2014.
-Advanced Placement classes offered include: World History, U.S. History, Government, Psychology, Chemistry, Biology, Physics (1, 2, and C: Mechanics), Environmental Science, Calculus (AB and BC), Statistics, Computer Science, English Language, and English Literature.
+Etowah was in the top seven in the state for Advanced Placement Testing Performance in 2014.
+Advanced Placement classes offered include: World History, U.S. History, Government, Psychology, Chemistry, Biology, Physics 1, Physics 2, Physics C: Mechanics, Environmental Science, Calculus (AB and BC), Statistics, Computer Science, English Language, and English Literature.
 Overall, they offer 22 AP courses and administer over 800 exams.
 The average AP score across classes was a 3.72 out of a possible 5 in 2010.
 Etowah was named an AP STEM School, an AP STEM Achievement School, and an AP Humanities school.